Two TTP terrorists arrested

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE : Two terrorists of proscribed organisation Tehreek-e-Talibaan Pakistan (TTP) were arrested by Counter-Terrorism Department in an intelligence-based operation conducted in Gujranwala on Saturday.
+LAHORE: Two terrorists of proscribed organisation Tehreek-e-Taliban Pakistan (TTP) were arrested by the Counter-Terrorism Department in an intelligence-based operation conducted in Gujranwala.

 Raids were being conducted to arrest their accomplices.
 Investigation has been started after lodging a case in Gujranwala CTD police station.

-LAHORE : Two terrorists of proscribed organisation Tehreek-e-Talibaan Pakistan (TTP) were arrested by Counter-Terrorism Department in an intelligence-based operation conducted in Gujranwala on Saturday.
+LAHORE: Two terrorists of proscribed organisation Tehreek-e-Taliban Pakistan (TTP) were arrested by the Counter-Terrorism Department in an intelligence-based operation conducted in Gujranwala.

 Raids were being conducted to arrest their accomplices.
 Investigation has been started after lodging a case in Gujranwala CTD police station.